FAQ on ESG Investing

 Fig. 1: Examples of ESG Factors

-Furthermore, policymakers around the world have been actively pushing the ESG agenda, with regulators requiring listed companies to adopt more stringent ESG practices and increase sustainability reporting disclosures.
-Consequently, there has been an increase in demand for ESG unit trust funds, which consider ESG practices of investee companies in their stock selection process.
+Furthermore, policymakers around the world have been actively pushing the ESG agenda, with regulators encouraging listed companies to adopt more ESG practices.

 - How does ESG investing create value for investors?